rme2002/ReperooV2/README.md

 # 🧩 Monorepo Starter Template

-Unified workspace for the Pulse stack: a Next.js web app, an Expo mobile client, and a FastAPI backend that share a single OpenAPI contract.
+Unified workspace for the [YOURAPP] stack: a Next.js web app, an Expo mobile client, and a FastAPI backend that share a single OpenAPI contract.

 ---